-Business operations continually evolve, replacing once best-practices with advances and innovation that become the new standard.
-With each shift, producers and other players in the consumer supply chain scramble to fine-tune their approaches before the next wave of change shakes things up again.
+Business operations continually evolve, replacing once best practices with advances and innovation that become the new standard.
+With each shift, producers and other players in the consumer supply chain scrambling to fine-tune their approaches before the next wave of change shakes things up again.

 Manufacturers and their packaging partners navigate the cutting-edge of marketing and product presentation, so the playing field is forever subject to transformation.

 In some cases, standards change overnight, revamping entire industries in the blink of an eye.
 Other shifts take longer to unfold, prolonging the transition from tried and true practices to uncharted territory.

 In today’s hyper-connected, brand-sensitive environment, one aspect of sales and marketing lags noticeably when compared to other forward-thinking design advances.
 Ecommerce sales need better packaging.

 Advancing Ecommerce Warrants Attention

 Consumerism made its way to the internet almost immediately upon its inception, spawning Web-based retailing in every category.
 Each year, online sales grow to account for a larger piece of the overall retail pie, changing the way sellers bring products to shoppers.

 And as each producer and vendor strives to find a niche online, broad-line suppliers have brought inconceivable numbers of products together under a single marketing umbrella.

 Companies like Amazon and Overstock, for instance, make it easier than ever for armchair shoppers to point and click their way to a vast array of retail purchases.